-After completing the work, we will be entitled to keep your file, any papers and documents while there is still money owed to us for fees and expenses.
+We will be entitled to keep your file, any papers and documents to the extent that the law allows while there is still money owed to us for fees and expenses.
 Thereafter, we will keep these for up to 7 years (except for prenuptial or postnuptial agreements, which are held indefinitely), other than those papers you ask to be returned to you.
 Original documents will be returned to you prior to us storing your file.
 We will not charge for this storage.
 We will notify you of our storage rates at the appropriate time, if applicable.

 We store paper files on the understanding that you agree we can destroy them 7 years from date of formal closure of your matter.
 Digital information will be securely retained on our case management system and anonymised/redacted where possible.

 If we retrieve your file from storage (including electronic storage) in relation to continuing or new instructions to act for you, we will not normally charge for the retrieval.